AnuragPandey01/Nmeme-git/README.md

 # Nmeme

-A free and open source app that uses an open-source api which retrives memes from reddit to retrieve the latest and funniest memes, and presents them in a format similar to Instagram Reels.
+A free and open source app that uses an open-source api to retrieve the latest and funniest memes from reddit, and presents them in a format similar to Instagram Reels.
 The app allows users to view, scroll through, share and download the memes they love.
 It also provides a simple and intuitive interface for users to quickly find and enjoy the memes they're interested in.
 The app is designed to provide a fun and convenient way for meme enthusiasts to keep up with the latest trends, share their favorites with friends, and save their favorite memes for offline viewing

 ## Features